Kitten Care

 Outdoor cats:

-If you chose to let your cat go outside, the following tips will help keep her as safe as possible
+If you choose to let your cat go outside, the following tips will help keep her as safe as possible.

 Feline leukemia is a deadly virus that is contracted through close contact with an infected cat.
 Cats that go outdoors should be kept current on their leukemia vaccine as well as the core vaccines (distemper and rabies)